beplaya/Wagon/README.md

 #Wagon

 #####A no fuss method of passing extras between Android Activities using annotations.
-(Also WIP: save/load preferences using annotations)
+(Also in 1.04 beta: save/load preferences using annotations)

 ![](https://raw.githubusercontent.com/beplaya/Wagon/master/wagon_100.png)
 ##How To Use: